Unlocking the Future: 4 Key AI and Machine Learning Trends Reshaping Pharma

 Pharma companies generally have focused their research efforts on diseases that affect large segments of the population.
 The regulatory compliance needs, long drug development times, expensive clinical trials, and the need to keep drugs affordable contributed to the industry’s focus on releasing a few blockbuster drugs.

-In the last ten years, with the advent of AI and machine learning, pharma companies have shown more interest in developing drugs for rare diseases4.
+In the last ten years, with the advent of AI in pharmaceutical industry and machine learning, pharma companies have shown more interest in developing drugs for rare diseases (source).
 The partnership between Tencent Holdings and Huma showcases the power of AI in the detection and diagnosis of certain rare neurological diseases.

 Additionally, algorithms are being used to develop personalized drug treatments based on an individual’s genes, environment, and lifestyle.
 Drugs are being personalized on composition, quantity, frequency, and method of administration.
 The joint effort between Aprecia and Cycle Pharmaceuticals focused on the development of orphan drugs.